 With Archway Homes, selling your home ‘as is’ never felt so good

-Husband and wife team Jon and Stacy Bichelmeyer possess almost 20 years of experience buying homes in all conditions, and they do it quickly without the often painful and stressful selling process.

-“We have lived in the community for over 40 years, and I’ve been buying houses, fixing them up and selling to homeowners in the metro area for close to 20 years,” said Jon, a third-generation real estate investor.
-“We started doing this long before HGTV inspired the new investors in town.
-It’s important for people to know that I’ve been investing in our community for my entire adult life.”
+With roots in the Kansas City community for over 40 years, husband and wife team Jon and Stacy Bichelmeyer with Archway Homes have wide-ranging experience buying homes in any condition: pretty houses needing little to no repair, houses needing everything repaired from leaking roofs to bad foundations, cluttered houses, or houses in need of cosmetic updating.
+And they can buy them quickly, in as little as three days for cash, in their “As Is” condition.

-Archway Homes can buy your home in as little as three days for cash or close on a future date to fit your current needs.
-When you work with them you don’t have to do any extensive and expensive renovations to make your home appeal to today’s buyers, have the home ready to show at a moment’s notice, wait for the right buyer to come along, wait even longer for it to close, or pay a real estate agent’s commission or seller’s closing costs.
+“One of the advantages of working with us is selling ‘As Is.’
+That means you don’t have to do any extensive and expensive renovations to make your home appeal to today’s buyers,” said Jon. “or have the home ready to show at a moment’s notice, wait for the right buyer, wait for it to close, and then pay a real estate agent’s commission or seller’s closing costs.”

-Being able to sell their home quickly and in its “As-Is” condition, was very attractive to the Sneeds.

-“When Jon came out, he walked our property inside and out and said he would get back with us shortly with an offer,” said Mark.
-“In two days, he called and said that he had a couple of different options for us.”
+The ability to sell quickly to an established and reputable company has been the perfect solution for Kansas City area homeowners who needed to move because of illness, downsizing , job transfer, facing foreclosure, or other reason and decide not to go through the traditional home selling process.

+For Carolyn Dolan, it was a matter of downsizing from her Overland Park home she shared with her husband after he passed away.

 Anyone who wants to sell a home quickly for cash should call Jon Bichelmeyer at 913-599-5000 or email him at jon@archwayhomesinc.com.
 Or they can visit Archway Homes’ website at www.archwaypropertieskc.com to fill out an online form or to get a free copy of our book Home to Home Local Edition – Kansas City Metro, Kansas and Missouri, call our office.